dwvisser/knoxccl/README.md

   sync script fails to do this, so an `aws s3 cp` command must be done), and invalidated for pretty much any site changes.

-## Whenever an update is made to the web site...
+## Whenever an update is made to the web site…

 Make sure to update (or have someone else update) in these other places, too, where appropriate.